Tobacco Farm Culture 1940/60

 On our farm, my brother Arthur was one of the drivers of the old mules drawing the sleighs full of golden green leaves from the fields to the shelter where that crew hung it onto the sticks.

 Delores, Linda, and Barbara Nichols catching a ride on the back of a sleigh.
-Kay Early, her uncle’s tobacco truck and his mule “Rabbit,” whose hind legs and long tail are at extreme right edge of this photo, ca 1954-55
+Kay Early, her uncle’s tobacco truck and his mule “Rabbit,” whose hind legs and long tail are at the extreme right edge of this photo, ca 1954-55

 Then after all the tobacco had been pulled and cured in the tobacco curing barns; it was stored in the tobacco pack house until the grading process began.